DanilleH22/inkpad_book/README.md

 The colour palette used:
 - Navbar & footer : #f1e7c1ea
 - Buttons : #484747
-- Along with various shades of gre
+- Along with various shades of grey

 ### Typography:
 All fonts were obtained from the Google Fonts library.
 I chose to stick with one font, Monsteratt.